Washi1337/ctf-writeups/FlareOn/2020/6/README.md

     ;- ...
 ```

 We can see a typical win32 message loop, where we wait for a button click event.
-If it is triggered, we grab the text of the input text box, set up the parameters for the call to qr_encoder.dll, do the call to `justConvertQRSymbolToBitmapPixels`, and then eventually display the generated image.
+If it is triggered, we grab the text of the input text box, set up the parameters for the call to `qr_encoder.dll`, do the call to `justConvertQRSymbolToBitmapPixels`, and then eventually display the generated image.
 But before we transfer control to the external dll, we call a mysterious function, which I called `MAGICFUNCTION`, that seems to take the qr code parameters, including the input text.
 Let's have a look:

 ```autoit